 West Virginia Month-to-Month Lease Agreement

-A month-to-month rental agreement in West Virginia is a flexible lease arrangement that allows tenants to rent property from landlords on a short-term basis.
-Once both parties consent to the terms and sign the agreement, it becomes legally binding.
-This type of lease automatically renews every month until either party provides a notice of termination.
+A West Virginia month-to-month lease agreement creates a flexible lease arrangement that allows tenants to rent properties from landlords on short-term bases.
+Furthermore, this West Virginia month-to-month lease agreement becomes legally binding once both parties agree to terms and sign the contract.
+Additionally, this type of lease automatically renews every month until either party provides termination notice.

 West Virginia Month-to-Month Lease Agreement